Jordan-del-creator/mark-1/README.md

 # The first thing will be printing the introduction of the program to tell the user what the program can do
 print(' This program will solves a linear equation Y = 2x and Y = x^2/3 also draws the scaled graph of the equations ')
-# Next the input function allows the user to choos what to do weather to solve or to plote a graph
+# Next the input function allows the user to choose what to do weather to solve or to plote a graph
 input_1 = eval(input(' To solve y= 2x write "linear1" in qoute and to solve Y = x^2/3 write "linear2 " in qoute, To sketch the graph of y=2x write "graph1" and to sketch the graph of y = x^2/3 write "graph2" :  '))
 # If statment specifies for the computer what the user wants and to work on the input_1 variable input
 if input_1 == 'linear1':